fengalin/raspdac-on-osmc/README.md

 to show informations on a display.
 Obviously, the add-on relies on a properly configured [LCDproc](https://github.com/lcdproc/lcdproc) server.
 LCDproc supports HD44780 compliant displays such as the WINSTAR WEH001602A that comes with the RaspDAC.
-A modification was necessary in order to be able to select the display's font bank.
+Some recent modifications are necessary to use LCDProc to its full potential on a RaspDAC.
+Until these modifications make their way to OSMC, we will have to compile LCDProc from source.

 LCDproc generation requires automake:
 ``` bash